Rondel (Elgar)

-”Rondel” is a song written by the English composer Edward Elgar in 1894 as his Op.16, No.3.
+"Rondel" is a song written by the English composer Edward Elgar in 1894 as his Op.
+16, No. 3.
 The words are by Longfellow, a translation of a Rondel by Froissart.
 The manuscript is dated 4 January 1894.

-The song was first performed by Charles Phillips in St. James's Hall on 7 December 1897.
+The song was first performed by Charles Phillips in St James's Hall on 7 December 1897.

 The song was first published in 1896, by Ascherberg.
-It was re-published in 1907 as one of the Seven Lieder of Edward Elgar, with English and German words.
+It was re-published in 1907 as one of Elgar's Seven Lieder, with English and German words.